kimgoetzke/practice-microservices/README.md

    4. The Eureka discovery server status page is accessible at `localhost:8181/eureka/web`

 ### Without Docker Compose (_not_ recommended)
-Only recommended if you want to use and expand on this project.
+Only recommended if you want to expand on this project.
 1. __Clone repo__
 2. __Create separate repo for configurations__
    1. Manually create second, local Git repo for configuration files